mwmlln/hangman/README.md

 The game has following features

 * Display greetings with user name

-* Display the instruction when user choose to
+* Display the instruction when user opts for
 * Category choice user can select from
-* Playing game
+* Playing the game
 * Choice to play again or exit the game

 ###  Game process

 1. Upon loading the page, large logo ascii art displays and asks user to input their name.
 As the name is not relevant to the game, user can input any letters or numbers desired.
-When user completes entering their name, welcome message with the name appears.
+When user completes entering their name, welcome message with their name appears.

     <details><summary>Logo and welcome message</summary>
     <img src="ss_images/hangman_welcome_ss.jpg" width="500">
     </details>

-2. User will be asked if they want a brief instruction displayed or skip to start a game.
+2. User will be then asked if they want a brief instruction displayed or skip to start a game.
 If y is pressed for yes, instruction will be displayed.
     <details><summary>Instruction display</summary>
     <img src="ss_images/instruction_ss.jpg" width="500">